whitfin/expansion-js/README.md

 ### Array ###

-#### Array.normalize(normalizer) ####
+#### Array.normalize(normalizer[, sensitive]) ####

 Simple method to provide an array of values for the current array to conform to.
 Retains only the matching values between the two arrays.
+Case sensitivity is controlled by passing true/false as the second parameter (defaults to non-case sensitive).

 ```
 var arr1 = [ "test1", "test2", "test3" ],